Written by The Leap on 18 / 09 / 2022

 Home to some of the best wine regions you can explore Stellenbosch for a half-day wine tour.
 The best excuse to try the local drink of choice.

-A secret gem that is having its moment… and rightly so as it is totally different from its surrounding ‘savannah’ landscaped countries, in every way possible.
+A secret gem that is having its moment… and rightly so as it is totally different from its surrounding ‘savannah’ landscaped countries, in every way.

 Namibia is all about unique habitats, remote Himba communities and spectacular, rugged landscapes.
-It’s about the desert adapted flora and fauna, the black rhino in the Damaraland, the massive sand dunes at Sossusvlei (they make for insane photos), big game in Etosha National Park (highly recommend nighttime watching at the waterhole – you can hear a pin drop) and the spooky Skeleton Coast.
+It’s about the desert adapted flora and fauna, the black rhino in the Damaraland, the massive sand dunes at Sossusvlei, Etosha National Park (highly recommend nighttime watching at the waterhole – you can hear a pin drop) and the spooky Skeleton Coast.

 Etosha National Park